coreinfrastructure/best-practices-badge/doc/criteria.md

   Asynchronous discussion mechanisms (like IRC) are acceptable if they meet these criteria; make sure there is a URL-addressable archiving mechanism.
-  Proprietary Javascript, while discouraged, is permitted.
+  Proprietary JavaScript, while discouraged, is permitted.
   <sup>[<a href="#discussion">discussion</a>]</sup>
 - <a name="english"></a>The project SHOULD
   include documentation in English and be able